 - Level of community service (impact, duration, etc).

-Mildura Rural City Council currently has four Freemen of the City:
+Mildura Rural City Council currently has three Freemen of the City:

 Margaret Kelly - 22 September 2005